Devour the Desert

 A Palm Springs Food & Culture Journal

-Atomic Dreams & Coffee Shops: John Lautner, Googie Architecture and the Palm Springs State of Mind
+The Local Architecture | Atomic Dreams & Coffee Shops: John Lautner, Googie and the Palm Springs State of Mind

 By the 1950s and 60s, Palm Springs had become an unlikely playground for architectural experimentation.
 Hollywood stars escaped Los Angeles for weekends in the desert, bringing money, glamour, and a taste for the futuristic.
 Architects arrived eager to test radical ideas under endless blue skies.